Perinatal Mental Health Challenges

 What to do if you’re experiencing perinatal mental health challenges

 If you’re experiencing mental health challenges related to your pregnancy or the birth of your child, you might consider the following options:

-What should I look for in a therapist for perinatal mental health challenges?
+How to find a therapist for perinatal mental health challenges

 Therapists differ in their approaches to perinatal mental health challenges.
 Some common treatments for perinatal mental health challenges include: